 Loaded with natural oils and ultra-hydrating butters, the Tree Hut Shea Sugar formula is food for the skin.
 And, of course, no sugar scrub is complete without, well, sugar!
 And while it’s abundant in this non-abrasive absolute best exfoliator for legs, we’d like to emphasize non-abrasive – the innovative formula goes easy on the skin.

-Each cute pot of exfoliating scrub is brimming with nourishment, helping you to scrub away the day to reveal silky smooth, soft, radiant skin that lasts.
+Each cute pot of exfoliating scrub is brimming with nourishment, helping you to scrub away the day to reveal silky smooth, soft, radiant skin that lasts (not to mention it works wonders on minimising the appearance of cellulite before and after tanning too!).

 This is the sugar leg scrub to end all sugar leg scrubs and also takes the gold for being the best exfoliator for dry skin on legs too.
 A true all-around shower essential – you know what to do.